 Portable MRI machine from MIT is 1000x smaller, faster, and cheaper

 My PhD work was recently published as the cover story of Science Translational Medicine (full paper pdf here)!
-Here is a press package about this research.
+Here is a summary about this work.
 Feel free to reach out as well to lcolucci [at] mit [dot] edu.

 - Multimedia Materials